 Ever been to Napier in the North Island of New Zealand?
 Me neither, but luckily for me, I am surrounded by friends who love to travel as much as me!
-My friend and business partner Susan, travelled recently to Napier, and discovered that not only is it spectacularly beautiful, but it is a town filled with Art Deco charm, and amazing, food, wine and beer.
+My friend Susan, travelled recently to Napier, and discovered that not only is it spectacularly beautiful, but it is a town filled with Art Deco charm, and amazing, food, wine and beer.
 What more could you ask for in a holiday destination?

 Things to do in Napier

 - If Susan’s video is anything to go by, then EATING!